jvineis/get-jgi-data/README.md

     bash curl-command-for-cog-functions.shx

 ### 6. When you have the files you want and you are ready to merge them... let me know and I'll continue to work on this tutorial.

+## Here is a slightly different way that I went about collecting data for the Nitrate Enrichment project at TIDE.
+The JGI project name that you can use to search this project in the JGI Genome portal is